-Wessex Cancer Trust relies on voluntary donations to provide free support to anyone living with cancer in our local communities.
+Wessex Cancer Support relies on voluntary donations to provide free support to anyone living with cancer in our local communities.

 Almost half of the money we raise comes from events and retail, so when covid-19 forced us to close our shops and cancel our packed calendar of activities, it hit us hard.
 But with cancer treatment delayed or surgery postponed, we knew many people would feel their world falling apart and need us more than ever.

 An important part of our fundraising is to work with trusts and apply for grants.
 We spoke to Jess Zubaidi who co-ordinates all of this for us.
 She tells us why she’s been busier than ever, and how the response is a testament to the vital services we deliver.

 Hi, I’m Jess and I work part-time for Wessex Cancer Support.
 I’m responsible for raising money from charitable trusts and foundations.
 I research which trusts support causes like ours, and write to them to ask for their support.
 I apply for funding towards our general costs but also for new projects and services, as needs are identified by our centre teams and services manager.

 As part of my role, I produce papers for each new project or service we apply for, to tell a potential funder what the project is, how it will help, why it is needed and what it will cost.
 I also keep funders up-to-date, and write a report once their money has been spent, to tell them what impact their donation has had for local people.

 My role might involve doing some online research of a new trust, or investigating trusts who support a particular project; speaking with service colleagues to gather details of a new project; completing an application form or writing an application letter, and of course, keeping on top of emails!

 When lock-down was announced my first priority was to communicate with all of the trusts and foundations currently supporting us, to tell them how we were responding to the pandemic and if that affected the way we would be using their grant.